joern42/imscp/configs/Debian/listeners.d/README.md

 ### Introduction

-Listeners files are simple Perl scripts which are automatically loaded by the i-MSCP event manager at runtime, and this, before any event triggering.
+Listeners files are simple Perl scripts which are automatically loaded by the i-MSCP event manager at runtime.
 These listener files make it possible to hook into i-MSCP by registering event listeners which listen events that are triggered by various i-MSCP components.

 There are a lot of events triggered, in different contexts.
 Unfortunately, there is not documentation yet for them but that will be fixed soon.
 At the